 Diagnosing Barrett's Oesophagus is done by means of an endoscopy, a miniature camera put down your throat at a hospital.
 If you have a sedative it is often a completely painless procedure.
+Some hospitals offer trans-nasal endoscopy using a smaller instrument that is inserted through your nose.
+A Cytosponge test can also detect Barrett's oesophagus because of the presence of the TFF3 protein.

 Identifying those most likely to have Barrett's Oesophagus